augustinechiajh/portfolio/content/project/littledreamer/index.md

 ## Summary of Achievements
 LittleDreamer was the winner of the NUS Medical Grand Challenge (Medical Grand Challenge), awarded a S$20,000 top prize in the Nascent/Open category — the competition’s biggest award.
 Also won National runners-up amongst 57 other local entries for the James Dyson Awards, an award which focuses on engineering innovation.

-This prototype was also featured in [The Straits Times](https://www.straitstimes.com/singapore/nus-budding-entrepreneurs-among-first-students-to-head-overseas-for-internships) (Singapore's National newspaper), highlighting the project's societal impact and innovation.
+This prototype was also featured in [The Straits Times](https://www.straitstimes.com/singapore/nus-budding-entrepreneurs-among-first-students-to-head-overseas-for-internships) and Chinese newspaper [联合早报](https://www.zaobao.com.sg/lifestyle/design-decor/story20210926-1197350), highlighting the project's societal impact and innovation.

 ---
 ## Challenges & Lessons Learned